North Central Region

 1. What happens if i forget to email by the 10th?
 Can i still get a cheque that month?
 Unfortunately no. There are a number of background issues that make it very difficult for Chad to issue a cheque whenever you ask for it.
 However next month is never that far away and you can put your request in for next month.

 2. When can i expect to receive my cheque?
-Cheque requests are processed on the 15th of every month and mailed out ASAP after that, so cheques should arrive by around the 20th of the month.
+Cheque requests are processed on the 15th of December and February, and then at the end of the season, and mailed out ASAP after that, so cheques should arrive by around the 20th of the month.

 3. What if the number of games I have done doesn’t match Arbiter?
 This often happens when you fill in for somebody and the person for whom you fill for fails to notify the assignor.
 Contact the assignor for the game that is missing and then get the change straightened out on Arbiter.
 Please ensure you ask the person you are replacing if they have notified the assignor, or drop the assignor an email to confirm the change and ensure you will receive proper payment.